-Analysing experiences of mysticism.
+Analysing then evaluating experiences of mysticism.

 The basis of pantheist religions.